 How to manage flexible working arrangements

-There are a number of practical issues to consider when managing employees who are moving to flexible working, which we will consider in turn.
+There are a number of practical issues to consider when managing employees who are moving to flexible working.

 Acknowledgements